Riidi-Code/git-journey/README.md

 PS: creating a new folder in Terminal (whether inside another folder or just "Downloads") is "mkdir"  and creating new txt file is simply done through "touch [name].txt" with "cd.." you can move backwards (back to the beginning) from Folder to Folder and with "cd ../" you can move back to the beggining fully like Desktop/Downloads etc areas

 PPS: When you would do a git status after adding the new files/folders within that folder, you will see that git tells that these are untracked files (since they were not created within github, but manually/automatically by us within a folder/computer) that means we would have to now also upload/add all of our newly made files/folders into the GitHub repository, so theyre recognized as One.
-For that (in order to upload all of these files/folders) just write "git add --all" and all of them are uploaded.
+For that (in order to upload all of these files/folders) just write "git add --all" and all of them are uploaded. (but not commited!)

 !!! if u wanna reverse that "git add -all" action just write "git reset" after it, and everything will be reset.!!!